September 8, 2022 @ 12:30 pm - 1:30 pm

 In the late 1960’s Red Owl helped found the Oglala Sioux Sioux Artists Association and later the Dreamcatchers Society.
 Richard resides with his family near Kyle, South Dakota on the Pine Ridge Reservation.

-Roger Broer (Oglala Lakota, b.
-1945) grew up in rural Nebraska, received his formal art education from Eastern Montana College (University of Montana, Billings), and Central Washington University, Ellensburg, WA.
+Born in 1945 in Omaha, Nebraska, Roger Broer was removed from his Lakotan mother and placed in an orphanage.
+Later, he returned to the Pine Ridge Reservation and earned a Bachelor of Arts with an extended Fine Arts Degree in 1972 from then Eastern Montana College.
+Broer has multiple credit hours toward an MFA at Central Washington University in Ellensburg, Washington.
 A full-time print maker, painter and sculptor since 1979, Roger Broer has exhibited his work in many solo exhibitions and numerous group shows throughout the United States and Europe as well as conducting workshops and mentoring young artists.

 Broer’s work can be found in both national and international collections, including the Department of Interior, Washington, D.C.; Oglala Sioux Tribal Health Services Hospital, Pine Ridge, SD; Mountain Bell, Denver, CO; SAFECO Insurance Company of America, Seattle, WA; SEAFIRST Bank Corp., Seattle, WA; Northern Plains Tribal Arts, American Indian Services Inc., Sioux Falls, SD; South Dakota State Buildings Acquisition, Pierre, SD; Museum of Nebraska Art, Kearney, NE; ATKA Lakota Museum, Chamberlain, SD; Red Cloud Heritage Center, Pine Ridge, SD; Indian Museum of North America, Crazy Horse, SD; and Pierre Cardin, Paris, France.